mend/renovate-ce-ee/docs/read-only-fs.md

 To test it, follow these steps:

-## Use pre-release EE images

-The official release images:
+## Use the official release images:
 * Community: `ghcr.io/mend/renovate-ce:9.0.0`
 * Enterprise: `ghcr.io/mend/renovate-ee-server:9.0.0` and `ghcr.io/mend/renovate-ee-worker:9.0.0`